 She’s an “accidental politician” whose first involvement was to “soften” a “hard engineering” OPW project that “threatened access to and sight of the Avoca river”.

-An architectural assistant now running her own pottery, she’s been involved in a range of community projects – including recording the history of Arklow Pottery where she worked for 18 years until its closure, which “decimated the town”.
+An architectural assistant for 18 years with a local firm, and now running her own pottery, she’s been involved in a range of community projects – including recording the history of Arklow Pottery, the closure of which “decimated the town”.

 She was instrumental in the revitalisation of the Abbey Lane area and in establishing a collective with a gallery supporting 45 artists.